Have you ever studied your dog’s paws? Probably not; like most dog owners, a dog’s paw only really gets noticed when there’s something wrong with it.

 If your dog is OK with you touching their feet, then a paw massage might be in order.
 Massage increases circulation and relaxes your dog.
-But just like people, some dogs do not appreciate their feet being touched so stay clear if they object.
+Like people, some dogs do not appreciate their feet being touched, so stay clear if they object.

 Facts about dog paws

 We may not spend much time thinking about them, but our dog’s paws are vital to their well-being.
-Not only do they protect them from cold weather and over rough terrain they help keep them cool as temperatures rise.
+Not only do they protect them from cold weather and over rough terrain, but they also help keep them cool as temperatures rise.